knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf3/osgi/framework/readme.txt

      Default: true

    org.knopflerfish.startlevel.use
      Use the Start Level service.
+If start level is not use then we do not create a non daemon thread that will keep a jvm with only daemon threads alive.
      Default: true

    org.knopflerfish.startlevel.level